Quasiconformal Mappings and Neumann Eigenvalues of Divergent Elliptic Operators: Eigenvalue Problem for Neumann Divergence Form Elliptic Operator

 where by Theorem~\ref{Th4.3}, $r=2\beta /(\beta -1)$, we obtain

 \end{proof}

 In the case of $A$-quasiconformal $\infty$-regular domains we have:

-\begin{theorem} Let $A$ be a matrix satisfies the uniform ellipticity condition~\eqref{UEC} and $\Omega$ be an $A$-quasiconformal $\infty$-regular domain.
+\begin{theorem} Let $A$ belongs to a class $M^{2 \times 2}(\Omega)$ and $\Omega$ be an $A$-quasiconformal $\infty$-regular domain.
 Then the spectrum of the Neumann divergence form elliptic operator $L_{A}$ in $\Omega$ is discrete, and can be written in the form of a non-decreasing sequence:

 and

 where $j'_{1,1}\approx 1.84118$ denotes the first positive zero of the derivative of the Bessel function $J_1$, and $J_{\varphi^{-1}}$ is a Jacobian of the quasiconformal mapping $\varphi^{-1}:\mathbb D\to\Omega$. \end{theorem}